-- 7.1 Waiting List and Interest List Eligibility Requirements.
-A numbered waiting list of households eligible for rental and/or for-purchase of BMR units is maintained by the City or the City's designee.
-In addition, the City maintains an unranked BMR rental interest list.
-Households are eligible to be placed on the BMR waiting list or BMR rental interest list if they meet the following four requirements at the time they submit applications for the waiting list: - The household currently resides within incorporated Menlo Park as its primary residence OR a member of the household currently works at least 20 hours per week within incorporated Menlo Park. - For purposes of these Guidelines, unhoused persons may show local residency by providing evidence that their last permanent residence was located in Menlo Park and/or documentation from a case manager or homeless services provider demonstrating current residency in Menlo Park, including places or structures other than a bona fide dwelling unit (i.e. vehicle or tent). - The household meets the current income limit requirements (per household size) for rent and/or purchase of a BMR unit.
-See Section 14, Table A, for income eligibility limits, which may be updated by City staff from time to time.
+- 7.1 BMR Purchase Waiting List and BMR Rental Interest List Eligibility Requirements.
+A numbered BMR Purchase Wwaiting List of households eligible for rental and/or for-purchase of BMR units is maintained by the City or the City's designee.
+In addition, the City maintains an unranked BMR Rrental interest list.
+Households are eligible to be placed on the BMR Purchase Wwaiting List or BMR Rrental linterest List if they meet the following four requirements at the time they submit applications for the eitherwaiting list: - The household currently resides within incorporated Menlo Park as its primary residence OR a member of the household currently works at least 20 hours per week within incorporated Menlo Park. - For purposes of these Guidelines, unhoused persons may show local residency by providing evidence that their last permanent residence was located in Menlo Park and/or documentation from a case manager or homeless services provider demonstrating current residency in Menlo

+Park, including places or structures other than a bona fide dwelling unit (i.e. vehicle or tent).